The Laureate Prize

-Foremost among the criteria for the Laureate prize are notable innovation; a passion for extending intellectual and artistic understanding among people, and outstanding contributions toward bettering the human condition.
-Laureates exemplify the unique and often mysterious amalgam of inspiration, and creative insight, and revelation.
+Foremost among the criteria for the Laureate prize are notable innovation, a passion for extending intellectual and artistic understanding among people, and outstanding contributions toward bettering the human condition.
+Laureates exemplify the unique and often mysterious amalgam of inspiration, creative insight, and revelation.

 The Smithsonian Institution and the Laureate Award Celebration

 The Creativity Foundation, in collaboration with The Smithsonian Associates, annually selects a recipient for the Benjamin Franklin Laureate Prize for Creativity.
 The celebration ceremonies take place at the Smithsonian Institution; Washington, D.C.

 The ceremony includes an intimate dialogue between the Laureate and a moderator.
 The Laureate is asked to explore and share the critical influences, challenges and experiences in the development of his or her own creative life.
 The intent of the dialogue is to motivate, encourage and inspire others to identify and stimulate the creativity within themselves.
 Indeed, the audience is encouraged to participate in an interactive conversation.

 The next morning, the Laureate presides at the Creativity Round Table where he or she spearheads a vibrant and interactive discussion about the nature of creative thinking with the young gifted Legacy Prize winners and the accomplished members of the Creativity Foundation's Junto.